abhishekib/tasks_markdown/tasks.md

 <!-- ---
 - fix audio issue when going to next post.
-- fix audio is not pausing when we switch to next post.
 - when we go to next post the audio doesn't play
 - add feature when user click on the item it will go to particular index.
 - add favourite icon state. - will be handled by chittadeep